-Prime Minister Narendra Modi is set to inaugurate the Ganga Expressway on April 29, 2026, in Uttar Pradesh’s Hardoi district.
-The 594-km, six-lane access-controlled project will connect Meerut in western UP to Prayagraj in the east, cutting the travel time between the two cities from nearly 12 hours to about six hours.
+Prime Minister Narendra Modi inaugurated the Ganga Expressway on April 29, 2026, in Uttar Pradesh’s Hardoi district.
+The 594-km, six-lane access-controlled project will connect Meerut in western UP to Prayagraj in the east.
+It is expected to cut the travel time between the two cities from nearly 12 hours to about six hours.

 Passing through 12 districts and covering 519 villages, the expressway is being built at an estimated cost of around ₹36,000 crore.
 Part of a wider infrastructure push by the state government, the project will also support economic activity in India’s most populous state by strengthening industrial movement and opening up new development corridors along its route.